Keeva Fennelly

 Keeva Fennelly (born 1987) is a camogie player and financial reporter.
 She played in the 2009 All Ireland camogie final.

 Career

-She won an All-Ireland Junior medal in 2002 and a National League medal in 2008.
+Fennelly won an All-Ireland Junior medal in 2002 and a National League medal in 2008.
 She was the 2009 Waterford IT Ashbourne Cup and league-winning captain.

 Family background

-Keeva's father Ger and uncles all gave distinguished service to Kilkenny.
+Fennelly's father Ger and uncles all gave distinguished service to Kilkenny.
 She has two first cousins, Leann Fennelly and Kelly Ann Cotterell, on the 2009 All Ireland panel, while another cousin, Michael Fennelly, captained the Kilkenny hurlers in 2009.